FIDUCEO/FCDR_MVIRISRF/README.md

 The dataset includes several folders, which contain data for different purposes.

 **srf**
 :  A folder that contains the retrieved *relative* in-flight spectral response function and its spectral error covariance matrix for certain days of the year.
-These data are needed for the processing of Fundamental and derived Thematic Climate Data Records. *Most likely, you will need these data and nothing else from this repository.*
+These data are needed for the processing of Fundamental and derived Thematic Climate Data Records. *Most likely, you will want these data and nothing else from this repository.*

 **opt**
 :  A folder that contains the rerieved optimised forward model parameters and their error covariance matrix.
 These data are needed to *compute* the absolute or relative spectral response function and the associated spectral error covariance matrix as a function of time since launch, if the retrieved relative spectral response functions included with the **srf** folder are not suitable.